 CBCT® for KSU Faculty & Staff

-This is an 8-week course meeting once a week for two hours exclusively to faculty and staff of Kennesaw State University.
+This is a 3-day intensive course exclusively offered to faculty and staff of Kennesaw State University.

 Center for Sustainable Journalism